usegalaxy-eu/infrastructure-playbook/roles/galaxyprojectdotorg.nginx/README.md

 =====

 An [Ansible][ansible] role for installing and managing [nginx][nginx] servers.
-This role does **not** install a version of nginx that includes the nginx upload module, which [Galaxy][galaxy] uses.
-Adding support for the Galaxy builds of nginx is a TODO item.
+This role can install a version of nginx that includes the nginx upload module, which [Galaxy][galaxy] uses, **on Enterprise Linux-based systems only.** Adding support for the Galaxy builds of nginx on Debian-based systems is a TODO item.

 [ansible]: http://www.ansible.com/
 [nginx]: http://nginx.org/